moliver28/research-handbook/content/handbook/business-technology/data-team/platform/permifrost.md

 #### Workflow

 Permifrost uses tags to create its artifacts.
 Pushing a new tag to the repository will publish it as docker images and a `PyPI` package.
 For details, refer to the [Release guideline](https://gitlab.com/gitlab-data/permifrost/-/blob/master/.gitlab/issue_templates/Releasing%20update.md).

+Below is the entire workflow for Permifrost contribution and development:

 ```mermaid
 graph TD